masc-it/ScrapingMonkey/docs/README.md

 			]
 	}

+In the example above, the dom element located using the XPath selector *//a[contains(., 'An issue filtering related models')]* is then used in the script and accessed using *arguments[0]*.

 ### SCREENSHOT

 Take a screenshot of the current page, encoded in base64.

+#### Notes
+- BASIC and PRO subscribers
-At the moment the image resolution is 1280x720px.
+	- image resolution is 1280x720px
+	- 2 screenshots max per single task
+- ULTRA and MEGA subscribers
+	- Full HD image resolution: 1920x1080px
+	- unlimited screenshots

 # A generic Response